 Allows you to select the HPET mode for your Windows Vista operating system.
 Select 32-bit mode when you install 32-bit Windows Vista; select 64-bit mode when you install 64-bit Windows Vista.
-This item is configurable only if the HPET Support option is enabled.
+This item is configurable only if the HPET Support is set to Enabled.
 (Default: 32-bit mode)